Culture is king: How to move innovation online

 PHASE 3 – ‘The best results happen when our culture supports our purpose’

-For some organizations this journey to remote innovation success has happened across a few weeks, for others it’s taken months, and many are still working through what is undoubtedly a profound shift to a new world order.
+For some organizations this journey to remote innovation success has happened across a few weeks, for others it’s taken months, and many are still working through how a hybrid way of working might look for them.

 After adjusting to what innovating online looks and feels like, and what yields the best outcomes from teams, leaders realise that to achieve real, long term results with innovation they need two things: teams who know how to collaborate with purpose, and a culture that empowers them to get great results.